Korn Ferry: History

 In 1999 Korn Ferry acquired the German firm Hofman Herbold and the Australian firm Amrop International.
 In 2000 it acquired the London-based PA Consulting Group for an estimated $35M.
-In 2000 it purchased Boston-based financial services search firm Westgate Group, and Canada-based Pratzer & Partners Inc.
+In 2000, the company purchased Boston-based financial services search firm Westgate Group, and Canada-based Pratzer & Partners Inc.

 During an executive-search industry contraction, Korn Ferry's 2001 redundancies were "more dramatic than those of competitors who aren't publicly traded" such as Spencer Stuart and Russell Reynolds Associates.
 This was reported and attributed to having "expanded so heavily during the technology boom" coupled with Korn Ferry's new CEO Paul C. Reilly choosing to "send a message to shareholders."

 In 2001 Korn Ferry purchased Levy Kerson, Helstrom Turner & Associates, and Pearson, Caldwell, and Farnworth.
 In 2005 the firm moved its regional head office to Shanghai, China, and had a total of 73 offices in forty countries.
 In 2006 Korn Ferry acquired leadership development tools firm Lominger Limited of Golden Valley for $24M.

-In 2006 the company acquired Lominger International, and in 2007 Gary Burnison became the company's new CEO.
+In 2007 Gary Burnison became the company's new CEO.
 That year the company acquired LeaderSource.
 In 2008 they acquired Lore International Institute, and in June 2009, they acquired the London-based Whitehead Mann.
 In 2010 they acquired Sensa Solutions, in 2013 Korn Ferry completed its acquisition of Minneapolis-based PDI Ninth House for $80M; in 2015 they acquired Pivot Leadership and Hay Group.

 In 2018 Korn Ferry took a one-time, non-cash intangible asset impairment charge of $106 million, or $79 million on an after-tax basis, to account for rebranding its entire business simply as "Korn Ferry," and sunsetting all the Company's sub-brands, including Futurestep, Hay Group, and Lominger.

 According to a list maintained by the Yale School of Management, in March 2022, the company continued to do business in Russia despite a widespread boycott after the Russian invasion of Ukraine.
 In April 2022, the company suspended its operations in Russia.